Does Space Smell?

 What’s it like to eat, sleep and go to the toilet in space?

-Accessible, in-depth, and written with his characteristic warmth, Tim shares his thoughts on every aspect of his mission.
-From training to launch, from his historic spacewalk to re-entry, he reveals for readers of all ages the cutting-edge science behind his ground-breaking experiments, and the wonders of day-to-day life on board the International Space Station.
+From training to launch, historic spacewalk to re-entry, Tim has a fascinating answer to everything you ever wanted to know.
+He reveals for readers of all ages the extraordinary secrets, cutting-edge science, and everyday wonders of life onboard the International Space Station.